TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 ::::

-%\todo[inline]{Suggested exercises: prove Proposition \ref{Prop:SolSet:SolSetisVecSpa} and Remark\ref{Rem:SolSet:SolSetisClosed} [it]; write solutions in parametrised vector form [it, end of section 2]; solve non-homogeneous systems by using a particular solution and the solution of the associated homogeneous system [es].}
+%\todo[inline]{Suggested exercises: prove Proposition \ref{Prop:SolSet:SolSetisVecSpa} and Remark\ref{Rem:SolSet:SolSetisClosed} [it]; write solutions in parametrised vector form [it, end of section 2]; solve non-homogeneous systems by using a particular solution and the solution to the associated homogeneous system [es].}

 ## Grasple exercises